-Use Apps to Find Savings
+Use Apps To Find Savings

-Sometimes, technology is your best bet to locate the best deals, which isn’t always an easy task.
+Sometimes technology is your best bet to locate the best deals, which isn’t always an easy task.

-Jill Cataldo, founder of the nationally syndicated newspaper column Super-Couponing Tips, recommends Flipp — a free app that gathers all of the store circulars in your area in one easy-to-use space.
+Jill Cataldo, the founder of the nationally syndicated newspaper column Super-Couponing Tips, recommends Flipp — a free app that gathers all of the store circulars in your area in one easy-to-use space.

-Sign Up for Loyalty Programs
+Sign Up For Loyalty Programs